neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

   caption=NekRS flow domain.
 Sidesets in the fluid domain are colored on the right. style=width:30%;margin-left:auto;margin-right:auto;halign:center

-NekRS shall solve for laminar flow over this pebble.
+NekRS shall solve for flow over this pebble.
+We will explore different turbulence modeling approaches in NekRS; we will include laminar flow (essentially, [!ac](DNS) but without a turbulent flow field) and [!ac](LES) (at a higher Reynolds number than the laminar case).
 Details on the problem specifications are given in [table1].
+The inlet velocity is specified such that the Reynolds number is (i) $Re=50$ for the laminar case (inlet velocity of 0.001666 m/s) or (ii) $Re=2000$ for the [!ac](LES) case (inlet velocity of 0.06664 m/s).
+The characteristic scale for the Reynolds number is chosen as the pebble diameter.
-The inlet velocity is specified such that the Reynolds number is $Re=50$.
-The pebble surface heat flux is selected to give a pebble power of approximately 223 W (giving a bulk fluid temperature rise of 50 K).
+The pebble surface heat flux is selected to give a pebble power of approximately 223 W (giving a bulk fluid temperature rise of 50 K for (i) the laminar case or (ii) 0.5 K for the [!ac](LES) case).

 !table id=table1 caption=Geometric and operating conditions for the single-pebble flow
 | Parameter | Value |